chrisnweb/Bitcoin-Price-Predictions/README.md

-## Sentiment Analysis Prediction – CNN-LSTM
+## Sentiment Analysis Evaluation/Prediction – CNN-LSTM

 ### 1. Dataset
    * Loading the ‘cleaned tweet data” and converting it to a pandas dataframe.